-- 2. "Criteria" shall mean one of the eight (8) state defined categories to be scored. - 3.
-"Component" shall mean the sub-section of each criterion. - 4.
-"Classroom teacher" shall mean a certificated employee who provides academically focused instruction to students.
-All classroom teachers shall be evaluated annually using either a Comprehensive or Focused evaluation process. - 5.
-"Educational Staff Associates (ESAs)" shall mean OTs, PTs, SLPs, Psychologists, Social Workers, Nurses, and Counselors. - 6.
+- 5. "Educational Staff Associates (ESAs)" shall mean OTs, PTs, SLPs, Psychologists, Social Workers, Nurses, and Counselors. - 6.
 "Evaluation" shall mean the ongoing process of identifying, gathering, and using information to improve professional performance and assess total job effectiveness. - 7.
 "Evaluator" shall mean a certificated administrator who has been trained in observation, evaluation and the use of the specific instructional framework and rubrics contained in this agreement and any relevant state or federal requirements.
-All evaluators shall demonstrate competence in observing teachers with inter-rater agreement.
-The evaluator shall assist the teacher by providing support and resources. - 8.
-"Evidence" shall mean examples or observable practices of the teacher's ability and skill in relation to the instructional framework rubric.
-It should be gathered from the normal course of the essential functions of the job and evaluation criteria.
-Evidence collection is not intended to be a professional portfolio but rather is a sampling of observed practices and/or data to inform the decision about level of performance.
-Input from students, parents, or anonymous sources may not be used as evidence.
-No use of hearsay shall be injected into the documentation pertaining to evaluation.
-The evaluator shall not solicit or use student, parent, employee and/or community member input for evaluative purposes. - 9.
-"Observe" or "Observation" means the gathering of evidence made through classroom or worksite visits for the purpose of examining evidence over time against the instructional rubrics pursuant to this section. - 10.
-"Provisional" teacher means a teacher in their first three years of teaching in Washington State or a teacher with at least three years of experience in Washington State who is in their first year of teaching in the Kent School District. - 11.
+See paragraph G.3 below. - 8.
+"Evidence" shall mean observed practice, products or results of a certificated classroom teacher's work that demonstrates knowledge and skills of the educator with respect to the four-level rating system (WAC 392-191A-030). - 9.
+"Framework" or "instructional framework" means one of the approved instructional frameworks adopted by the superintendent of public instruction to support the four-level rating system pursuant to RCW 28A.405.100.
+Kent has chosen the CEL 5D+ instructional framework. - 10.
+"Indicators" provide more specific information on each dimension.
+Each dimension includes five indicators. - 11.
+"Observe" or "Observation" means the gathering of evidence made through classroom or worksite visits for the purpose of examining evidence over time against the instructional rubrics pursuant to this section. - 12.
+"Provisional" teacher means a teacher in their first three years of teaching in Washington State or a teacher with at least three years of experience in Washington State who is in their first year of teaching in the Kent School District. - 13.
+"Rubric" means the descriptions of practice used to capture evidence and data and classify teaching performance and student growth using the evaluation criteria and the four-level rating system. - 14.
 "Student Growth Data" shall mean the change in student growth between two points in time within the current school year.
 Assessments used to demonstrate growth must predominately originate at the classroom level and be initiated by the classroom teacher.
 Assessments used to demonstrate growth must be appropriate, relevant, and may include both formative and summative measures.

-12. "Not Satisfactory" shall mean:
+15. "Not Satisfactory" shall mean: